sshaw/git-link/README.md

 ##### `git-link-default-remote`

-Name of the remote to link to, defaults to `"origin"`.
+Name of the remote to link to, defaults to `nil`.

 ##### `git-link-default-branch`